influenzanet/counter-service/readme.md

 ```

 - studykey: name of the study (in study service)
-- active_surveys: list of survey key for which a response submitted will consider a participant as active
+- active_surveys: list of survey key for which a submitted response will count its participant as active
-- active_delay: Maximum delay of survey submission to consider the participant as active (integer or time.Duration format, e.g. '10s','30m','1h')
+- active_delay: Maximum delay (from current time) of survey submission to consider the participant as active (integer or time.Duration format, e.g. '10s','30m','1h')
 - update_delay: Delay between two update of the counter
 - name: Name of the counter (must be unique)
 - root: boolean, if true the counter is shown at the root of the service address
 - public: boolean, if true the counter is shown as extra in the root (if root=false), ignored if root=true

 ### HTTP Server
 To configure Http Server: